hdShang/arxiv-daily/docs/cs-RO/2025-05-16/papers/250511350v5-search-tta-a-multimodal-test-time-adaptation-framework-for-visual-se.md

 ---
 layout: default
-title: Search-TTA: A Multimodal Test-Time Adaptation Framework for Visual Search in the Wild
+title: "Search-TTA: A Multimodal Test-Time Adaptation Framework for Visual Search in the Wild"
 ---

 # Search-TTA: A Multimodal Test-Time Adaptation Framework for Visual Search in the Wild